vincentdchan/blocky-editor/docs/data-manipulation.md

 ## Collaborative editing

-The document tree of BlockyEditor supports collaborative editing naturally.
+Currently, the document tree of BlockyEditor supports collaborative editing using operation transforming(known as OT).

-What you need is to transfer the changeset betweens users.
+What you need is to transfer the changeset between users.
-Changeset can be applied repeatedly.
+The changeset can be applied repeatedly.
 But they must be applied in order.

+To resolve conflicts, you need to transform the operations in the central server.
+The example server's code will be released later.

+You can also use a CRDT library such as YJS and bind the data model to it.
+I tried it.
+It works.

 Example: